 - Distracted Driving

 - Space Management

 - Extreme Driving Conditions

 Advanced Operating Practices

 The next area details what drivers need to know about some of the more advanced operations, like how to recognize and respond to hazardous situations.
 As well as actions they should perform in emergencies, and how to safely navigate railroad crossings.

 Vehicle Systems and Reporting Malfunctions

 This section provides drivers with detailed information about their commercial motor vehicles.
-That includes recognizing and responding to potential malfunctions, how to properly inspect their vehicle and how to perform basic maintenance and keep their vehicle running properly.
+That includes recognizing and responding to potential malfunctions, how properly inspecting their vehicle and how to perform basic maintenance, and keeping their vehicle running properly.
 Those three topics are as follows:

 - Identification and Diagnosis of Malfunctions